 - Plastic bags are used for an average of 12 minutes.

-Please don’t read this and start feeling depressed and hopeless.
+Please don’t read this and start feeling hopeless.
 The fact that you are here, reading this, right now is so unbelievably powerful.

 You clicked on this article for a reason and that reason is-